Whaling: Greenland

 The IWC treats the west and east coasts of Greenland as two separate population areas and sets separate quotas for each coast.
-The far more densely populated west coast accounts for over 90 percent of the catch.
+The far more densely populated west coast accounts for over 90% of the catch.
 The average per year from 2012 to 2016 was around 150 minke and 17 fin whales and humpback whales taken from west coast waters and around 10 minke from east coast waters.
-In April 2009 Greenland landed its first bowhead whale in nearly forty years.
+In April 2009 Greenland landed its first bowhead whale in nearly 40 years.
 It landed three bowheads each year in 2009 and 2010, one each in 2011 and 2015.